Visual & Media Arts Faculty

 B.A.
 University of Massachusetts, Amherst

-Along with work in broadcast television, Mark is also an Avid Certified Instructor and has taught editing to students from varied backgrounds, countries and news organizations such as: CNN Middle East Bureau, Fort Bragg's Kennedy School of Special Warfare as well as to members of the White House Communications staff.
-He is also an adjunct professor at Boston University and Emerson College, and has taught workshops at The Maine International Film Television Workshops, Future Media Concepts and at Harvard University's Department of Visual and Environmental Studies.
+Along with work in broadcast television, Mark is also an Avid Certified Instructor and Adobe Premiere Pro trainer and has taught editing to students from varied backgrounds, countries and news organizations such as: CNN Middle East Bureau, Al Jazeera America, Fort Bragg's Kennedy School of Special Warfare as well as to members of the White House Communications staff.
+He is also an adjunct professor at Boston University ,and has taught classes at The Maine International Film Television Workshops, Future Media Concepts, and at Harvard University's Department of Visual and Environmental Studies.

 Office: Ansin 9th Fl.